spack/spack/lib/spack/docs/packaging_guide.rst

-Spack provides wrapper functions for ``configure`` and ``make`` so that you can call them in a similar way to how you'd call a shell comamnd.
+Spack provides wrapper functions for ``configure`` and ``make`` so that you can call them in a similar way to how you'd call a shell command.
 In reality, these are Python functions.
 Spack provides these functions to make writing packages more natural.
 See the section on :ref:`shell wrappers <shell-wrappers>`.